let inside a block is valid only within the block: block-scope local variablelet declaration has global scope

 console.log(obj ? obj.name : undefined);

-Instead of throwing an error, optional chaining operator returns undefined
+Instead of throwing an error, optional chaining operator returns undefined:

 let obj;